muggy8/improbable/from-me-to-me/ov0N9MnO.md

 "You must have quite a bit of questions right?
 Why do I exist right now?
 Are you telling the truth?
 What happened to me after?
 Did I guess correctly?"

-I flet myself giving Phanna a frightful nod.
+I felt myself giving Phanna a frightful nod.

 "Honestly, I don't really want to believe this myself but, like me, it seems like you came from a different timeline than the current timeline we're in."